Shreeja-AirMetro/Github-Notes/TODOS/November 2025.md

 ### Goals and Milestones

-1. Complete Literature review and Start with Survey paper
-2. Dronnect Journal paper
+1. Dronnect Journal paper
-3. mesh device setup
+2. mesh device setup
-4. VM phase 1 complete
+3. VM phase 1 complete
 ### PhD Thoughts
 The PhD research network coding and computation is mandatory for Aerial communication.
 How the communication and computing via coding part will exists ?